 - Senior language units of study (2000 and 3000-level) from the Faculty of Arts and Social Sciences (a maximum of two units of study or 12 credit points). + ^

-+ For students enrolled in the Bachelor of Commerce, all Government and International Relations (GOVT), US Studies Centre (USSC), or language units from the Faculty of Arts and Social Sciences count towards the non-Business School and School of Economics unit allowances for Business School degrees.
-The number of units students can complete from another faculty (non-Business School and School of Economics) are restricted (refer to individual degree rules for details).
-Students enrolled in the combined Bachelor of Commerce and Bachelor of Laws program cannot complete any units from outside of the Business School and School of Economics.
++ For students enrolled in the Bachelor of Commerce, Government and International Relations (GOVT), US Studies Centre (USSC), and language units from the Faculty of Arts and Social Sciences count towards the credit point limit for non-Commerce units of study as specified in the relevant course resolutions.
+Students enrolled in the combined Bachelor of Commerce and Bachelor of Laws program cannot complete any units from non-Commece subject areas.

 ^ For students enrolled in the Bachelor of Commerce (Liberal Studies), all Economics (ECOS), GOVT, USSC and language units will count towards the 84 credit point allowance for non-Business School units of study.

-Many of the senior elective options will require the completion of additional prerequisites.
+Many of the senior elective units will require the completion of additional prerequisites.
 Students should refer to the relevant faculty handbook for details of unit prerequisites (sydney.edu.au/handbooks/).